DataHighway-DHX/documentation/docs/whitepaper.md

 * Mining fixed term periods available include:
     * 3, 6, 9, 12, 24, 36 months
-* Locking for a fixed term period attracts a higher return than indefinate terms (higher MB for token mining, and higher MSB for other forms of mining) since when users make commitments its easier to forecast the overall ecosystem.
+* Locking for a fixed term period attracts a higher return than indefinite terms (higher MB for token mining, and higher MSB for other forms of mining) since when users make commitments its easier to forecast the overall ecosystem.
 * Locking requires a minimum uptime to be maintained to remain eligible for the reward to incentivise users to maintain its availability.

 ### Random Sampling Dates

 * Random sampling dates that are chosen and used for the subsequent calculation of the sampled average balance or uptime should differ between users and are generated randomly on the start date of the fixed term period and are not revealed until the end of the fixed term period.
-The goal is to avoid using a single sampling date that may be gamed or may cause unncessary congestion.
+The goal is to avoid using a single sampling date that may be gamed or may cause unnecessary congestion.

 ### Reward Spending & Reinvestment

 * Users may use their rewards in DHX in a variety of ways:
-    * Locking them on the DH as a form or reinvestment to compound their rewards for an indefinate period of time or a predefined period of time to gain exposure to Fixed Term Bonus Rewards.
+    * Locking them on the DH as a form or reinvestment to compound their rewards for an indefinite period of time or a predefined period of time to gain exposure to Fixed Term Bonus Rewards.
     * Stake them on the DH as a form of diversifying their reinvestment to compound their rewards and also gain exposure to Combo Bonus Rewards.
     * Spend them to purchase roaming for their End Devices.
     * Spend them to purchase data from the DHX Data Market.